christinem/studenttomentor/README.md

   - Students and mentors can submit applications, and can view their applications by clicking on their existing applications from the dashboard
   - Administrators can view anyone's applications

-- Initial (data) users and applications are populated into the database when the app is started (the database is purged and re-populated on every restart of the node app)
+- Initial data (users and applications) are populated into the database when the app is started (the database is purged and re-populated on every restart of the node app)

 # Workflow

 - You are greeting with an initial log in page in which you can log in using an existing account, or register for a new one.
+- If you click the register button, a register page will come where they enter in profile and user information (every field must be completed), and when you press "Register", it redirects you back to the log in page so you can log in with the new user if you so choose
 - When logged in, you will get one of two dashboards
   - An admin dashboard if logged in as an admin, which includes
     - A button that leads to a view where you can view all profiles